JPBetley/jpbetley.com/source/_posts/laracon-nyc-day-one.md

 featured: true
 ---

 I have the priveledge of attending this year's Laracon in New York City, and let me tell you...IT WAS AWESOME.
-AND IT IS ONLY DAY HALFWAY THROUGH.
+AND IT IS ONLY HALFWAY THROUGH.

 I was posting like crazy and went into a retweet frenzy pretty damn quickly, so naturally my phone dies around lunch.
 I saw a lot of great talks today and so, I wanted to recap today's events as a way to express what I learned, and give myself an opportunity to digest and reflect on day one  of my first ever developer conference.